-Title: Erecting fire re esisting sisting walls and wall linings in the workplace arning outcome e learner will be a Assessment criteria The learner can: 6 Complete the work within the allocated time when erecting fire resisting walls 6.1 Demonstrate completion of the work within the allocated time. and wall lining - 6.2 Describe the purpose of the work programme and explain why timescales and deadlines should be kept in relation to: organisational procedures for reporting circumstances which will affect the work programme.
-7 7 Comply with the given contract information to erect fire resisting walls and wall linings to the required 7.1 Demonstrate the following work skills when erecting fire resisting walls and wall linings: measuring, marking out, cutting, fitting, finishing, positioning and securing. specification.
+Tit le: Erecting fire re esisting walls and wall linings in the workplace Learning outcomes The learner will be able to: sment criteria arner can: 6 Complete the work within the allocated time when 6.1 Demonstrate completion of the work within the allocated time. erecting fire resisting walls and wall linings.
+6.2 Describe the purpose of the work programme and explain why timescales and deadlines should be kept in relation to: - organisational procedures for reporting circumstances which will affect the work programme.
+7 7 Comply with the given contract information to erect fire resisting walls and wall linings to the required 7.1 Demonstrate the following work skills when erecting fire resisting walls and wall linings: - measuring, marking out, cutting, fitting, finishing, positioning and securing. specification.
 7.2 Use and maintain hand tools, portable power tools and ancillary equipment.
 7.3 Set out, erect and/or repair fire resisting framework walls and wall linings to given working instructions.
-7.4 Describe how to apply safe and healthy work practices, follow procedures, report problems and establish the authority needed to rectify them, to: understand the performance functions of a fire wall, common failure points and the implications of incorrect installation identify and follow the installation quality requirements understand the specific system components understand the implications of the generic interfaces between systems types ensure the integrity and suitability of the substrate set out and erect fire resisting framework walls and wall linings repair fire resisting walls and wall linings form joints to structures and openings provide for 'second fix' items install deflection head details understand the requirements for the correct fire resistant finish recognise and determine when specialist skills and knowledge are required and report accordingly recognise specific requirements for structures of special interest, traditional build (pre 1919) and historical significance work with, around and in close proximity to plant and machinery direct and guide the operations and movement of plant and machinery
+7.4 Describe how to apply safe and healthy work practices, follow procedures, report problems and establish the authority needed to rectify them, to: - understand the performance functions of a fire wall, common failure points and the implications of incorrect installation - identify and follow the installation quality requirements - understand the specific system components - understand the implications of the generic interfaces between systems types - ensure the integrity and suitability of the substrate - set out and erect fire resisting framework walls and wall linings - repair fire resisting walls and wall linings - form joints to structures and openings - provide for 'second fix' items - install deflection head details - understand the requirements for the correct fire resistant finish - recognise and determine when specialist skills and knowledge are required and report accordingly - recognise specific requirements for structures of special interest, traditional build (pre 1919) and historical significance - work with, around and in close proximity to plant and machinery - direct and guide the operations and movement of plant and machinery